 As from 1999 data sets provided to Eurostat are consistent.
 Rounding differences between tables A2 and A3 and also between quarterly and annual results may occur.

-Slight differences between results being published national and on European level may occur for tonne kilometres due to different methods of calculating.
+Slight differences between results being published national and on European level may occur for tonne kilometers due to different calculation methods.

-The response burden is put on the local units chosen to report for their vehicles whereas they do not have to report for all their vehicles.
-The sample is based on the size of the companies whereas small companies do not have to report as often as bigger companies in order to reduce burden on them.
+The size (in terms of vehicles) of the local units is considered when drawing a sample.
+Small local units do not have to report as often as bigger local units in order to reduce burden on them.
 Based on the change from an enterprise based survey to a vehicle based survey in 2006 the burden on respondents was reduced by more than 84%.
-In 2022, burden was at 14 172 hours to report the requested information of about 26 000 vehicles in the sample survey.
+In 2024, burden was at 14 190 hours to report the requested information of about 26 000 vehicles in the sample survey.

 17.1.
 Data revision - policy

 The results are published quarterly 150 days (five months) after the end of the reference quarter and are preliminary until publishing the annual results.
-Revisions are perfomed if some reports of respondents have been delayed and usually cause only very small corrections.
-In case of any data change in the statistics after the annual results have been published, the public is informed in a form of an official notice (in case of data change to the Press Release) or footnotes (in case of pdf publications or online tables).
+Revisions are performed if some reports of respondents have been delayed and usually cause only very small corrections.
+In case of any data change in the statistics after the annual results have been published, the public is informed in a form of an official notice (in case of wrong data in the press release) or footnotes (in case of pdf publications or online tables).

 17.2.
 Data revision - practice